 - create-template: Creates the YML file templates for use in the write-policy command types. - write-policy: Leverage a YAML file to write policies for you - Option 1: CRUD Mode.
 Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
 It will write this for you.
 See the documentation for more details. - Option 2: Actions Mode.
 Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
-See the documentation for more details. - write-policy-dir: This can be helpful in writing batches of JSON policy files at a time. - query: Query the IAM database tables.
+See the documentation for more details. - query: Query the IAM database tables.
 This can help when filling out the Policy Sentry templates, or just querying the database for quick knowledge. - Option 1: Query the Actions Table (action-table) - Option 2: Query the ARNs Table (arn-table) - Option 3: Query the Conditions Table (condition-table) - initialize: (Optional) Create a SQLite database that contains all of the services available through the Actions, Resources, and Condition Keys documentation.
 See the documentation.